 a Team Managers must check in with the Tournament Referees at least 45 minutes prior to the commencement of the Tournament

-b All teams will be required to have available, on the day of the Tournament a copy of the England Netball ‘Affiliated Participants’ print off showing all affiliated players
+b All teams will be required to have available, on the day of the Tournament a copy of the England Netball print-out of club members

-c All teams members will be required to have available on the day of the Tournament a current affiliation card or photographic proof of identification.
+c All players will be required to have available on the day of the Tournament photographic proof of identification.
 This should be a photocopy of a photocard driving license or passport.

-d The maximum number of players allowed in a squad is twelve.
+d The number of players allowed in a squad is twelve.

 e Team Sheets must be completed and submitted to the Tournament Organiser with the entry form.
 Teams will be given the opportunity to amend the team sheet at Registration and will be asked to confirm that it is correct prior to the start of play.
 Any amendments must be accompanied by proof of affiliation.